East of England

-The East of England is one of the nine official regions of England.
-This region was created in 1994 and was adopted for statistics purposes from 1999.
-It includes the ceremonial counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
-Essex has the highest population in the region.
+The East of England is one of nine official regions of England at the first level of ITL for statistical purposes.
+It consists of the ceremonial counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
+The northern part of the region, consisting of Norfolk, Suffolk and Cambridgeshire, is known as East Anglia.
+The latter region has been considered an informal region in its own right due to its differing cultural identity.